 Does your union have initiatives to support retired members in continuing to engage in the broader community?

 What is one thing your union could do better?

-26-30 minutes: Report back
+How important is work within the context of active ageing?

-31-45 minutes: Discussion 2: Active ageing at the workplace level
+Discussion 2: Active ageing at the workplace level

 How will workplace active ageing affect [COUNTRY] workplaces?
 Do you think that employers want/need older workers to delay retirement?
 Why/why not?

+Are there examples of good practice that you know of?

 What do you see as the barriers to good practice?
 How could they be overcome?